 When using light-platform to build microservices, two use cases need continuous integration:

 Often a team of developers focuses on middleware handlers that are shared by numeric microservices.
-These developers need to do integration test with microservices built by other teams to ensure that any changes in these middleware handlers will not break any microservices.
+These developers need to do integration tests with microservices built by other teams to ensure that any changes in these middleware handlers will not break any microservices.

-When breaking a big monolithic application to smaller pieces, one developer might be responsible for one or more services.
+When breaking a big monolithic application into smaller pieces, one developer might be responsible for one or more services.
 If there are dependencies between services, these services need to be tested together although they can be developed and deployed independently.
 There is no need to wait until all services are completed.
 The integration test should be started on day one and integrated one endpoint each time.

 Integration test cases rely on the target server to be up and running to hit the live server to perform the tests.
 When light-codegen scaffold a new project, it includes one integration test case per endpoint.
 Also, a test server is generated to start the server with all the default configurations except server.yml to listen to a different port.
 You should write as many test cases as possible to test all positive and negative scenarios.